0xbitcoin/tokenpool/README-STRATUM.md

 It inserts submitted miner shares into redis exactly the way `peer-interface.js` does, so the back-end share processing is unchanged.

 The stratum server needs to be notified when a new challenge comes in, when a miner's varDiff changes, and when a new ETH block number comes in.
-I implemented this using `node-ipc`.
+I implemented this using the Redis pub/sub feature.
 Therefore, a few code changes are required in `peer-interface.js`, `token-interface.js` and `index.js`.

 **Miner Support**